Capucine: Early life

 Capucine was born Germaine Hélène Irène Lefebvre on 6 January 1928 in Saint-Raphaël, Var, France.
-She often confused the date of her birth by saying that she was born in 1931 or 1933, and most sources indicate those years.
-She attended school in Saumur, France, and attained a Bachelor of Arts degree in foreign languages.
+She often misstated the date of her birth by claiming that she was born in 1931 or 1933, and most sources indicate those years.
+She attended school in Saumur, France, and earned a Bachelor of Arts degree in Foreign Languages.

 In 1945, at age 17, while riding in a carriage in Paris, Lefebvre was noticed by a commercial photographer.
 Adopting the French name of a flower, "Capucine" (nasturtium, Tropaeolum), she became a fashion model, working for the fashion houses Givenchy and Christian Dior.

-Capucine met Audrey Hepburn while modelling for Givenchy in Paris.
+Capucine met Audrey Hepburn while modeling for Givenchy in Paris.
 They remained close friends for the rest of Capucine's life.

 Career

 Early films

 Capucine made her film debut in Jean Cocteau's The Eagle with Two Heads (1948), in a small, unbilled role.
 She also appeared in Jacques Becker's Rendezvous in July (1949) and Robert Dhéry's Crazy Show (1949).

-She was in My Friend Sainfoin (1950) and Dhery's Bernard and the Lion (1951).
+She was in Marc-Gilbert Sauvajon's My Friend Sainfoin (1950) and Dhéry's Bernard and the Lion (1951).

 After a break of a few years, Capucine appeared in Mademoiselle from Paris (1955) and Frou-Frou (1955).

-Charles K. Feldman
+Rise to fame

 In 1957, film producer Charles K. Feldman spotted Capucine while she was modeling in New York City.
 Feldman put her under contract at $150 a week.
 He brought her to Hollywood to learn English and study acting under Gregory Ratoff.
 She took the stage name "Capucine", saying, "Two names are interesting and I hope one is interesting."

 She signed a seven-year contract with Columbia Pictures in 1958.
-After unsuccessfully auditioning for the role of Feathers in Rio Bravo (1959) she landed her first English-speaking role in the film Song Without End (1960), a biopic of Franz Liszt, where Capucine played Carolyne zu Sayn-Wittgenstein.
+After unsuccessfully auditioning for the role of Feathers in Rio Bravo (1959), she landed her first English-speaking role in the film Song Without End (1960), a biopic of Franz Liszt, where Capucine played Carolyne zu Sayn-Wittgenstein.
 Producer William Goetz said, "You can teach a girl to act, but nobody can teach her how to look like a princess.
 You've got to start with a girl who looks like a princess."